What is an eCommerce Website?

 Designing an eCommerce Website That Converts

 The design of your eCommerce website plays a crucial role in determining whether visitors stay, explore, and ultimately make a purchase.
 It is not just about making your website look attractive, design directly impacts user experience, trust, and conversions.
 In highly competitive markets, research from design agencies shows that clarity and usability are far more effective than complex or flashy visuals.
-A clean and functional design helps users find what they need quickly and reduces friction in the buying process.

 Core Design Principles